 Using a different provider

 Some practices in Oxfordshire are using different systems to provide online consultations.
-The national guidance is that it is mandatory to purchase an online consultation solution via the Dynamic Purchasing System (DPS) framework*.
+The national guidance advises purchasing an online consultation solution via the Dynamic Purchasing System (DPS) framework**.
 This guidance is there because the framework provides an extra level of protection and assurances as suppliers not only have to meet the technical specification, but also pass a number of checks and meet regulatory standards.
-However, if you are looking at a company outside of the DPS then we would advise you have a conversation with the national team at: firstname.lastname@example.org or email@example.com who can advise on whether it has the right functionality to meet online consultations and what to consider.
+However, if you are looking at a company outside of the DPS then we would advise you have a conversation with the national team at: email@example.com or firstname.lastname@example.org who can advise on whether it has the right functionality to meet online consultations and what to consider.

-If practices do decide to procure a system that has not been approved, it will be the responsibility of the practice to demonstrate how they achieve quality assurance requirements in line with standard DCB0160 which usually requires the expertise of a clinical safety officer.
+If practices do decide to procure a system that has not been approved, the supplier needs to demonstrate how they achieve quality assurance requirements in line with standard DCB0160 which usually requires the expertise of a clinical safety officer.
 Please refer to the full toolkit for more details.

 **Information on current DPS approved companies